vsilvafelipe/vsilvafelipe.github.io/_pages/cv.md

 Service
 ======
-* Organizer and convenor of the Ocean Extremes Workshop offered by the ARC Centre of Excellence for Climate Extremes.
+* Organizer and convener of the Ocean Extremes Workshop offered by the ARC Centre of Excellence for Climate Extremes.

 Awards
 ======